tiesebarrell/camunda-cloud-docs/docs/gettingstarted_quick-start.md

 ### Fill in the form and submit

-After you have filled out and sent the form you will receive a confirmation e-mail.
+After you've filled in and sent the form, you'll receive a confirmation e-mail.
 Click on the link to verify your e-mail address and set your password.

 ## Install `zbctl`